 The workspace consists of several widgets which you can combine in order to fit your particular needs.
 The layout system allows you to load pre-existing layouts such subtitling/audio description any many others.
 Furthermore, it also allows you to save copies of those pre-made layouts, and then modify them to you liking.

-Layouts can be imported by going to Files → Layouts → Load
+You can import an existing layout by going to Files →

 Depending on the type of the Stellar Project that was set up while creating your Nebula device ( AD, Subtitling, Dubbing), the Layouts window will open and show you the System Layouts available for you.